pmcdowell-okta/hackey-golang-build/readme.md

 You can go the the `src/localhtml` directory and run `go test`, or you can run the test globally using `make test`

+#### Try it on Docker

+If you want to try this code on Docker, you can run:

+*   `make buildlinux`
+*   `make dockerrun`

+This will spin up the example on a Ubuntu image in Docker, and open port 3000 so you can try it out

+#### There is also an option to build for Windows

+* `make buildwindows`